iobroker-community-adapters/ioBroker.snmp/README.md

 * (McM1957) Timer values can now be set differently per device (#105)
 * (McM1957) Changing the order of configuration entries does no longer destroy data (#15)
 * (McM1957) Stateobjects for devices can now be named.
 The old behavior is available as an option.
+* (McM1957) Known restriction: currently only SNMP V1 is supported.

 ### 1.0.0 (2022-03-21)
 * IMPORTANT: This release will change the object structures!